 Research conducted by Covered Entities at MIT (such as MIT Medical or the MIT Health Plans) that involves use or disclosure of PHI is subject to HIPAA.
 Research subject to HIPAA may include clinical research, behavioral, and social science studies, as well as basic science research activities.
 Research subject to HIPAA may also include research that involves the provision of treatment as well as research that provides no treatment or diagnosis.

 All MIT studies involving the use or disclosure of PHI must be reviewed and approved in advance by COUHES.
 In addition, researchers at MIT subject to HIPAA must complete HIPAA training before they will be allowed to have access to individually identifiable health information in any form.
 We do not expect researchers at MIT to function as Business Associates of Covered Entities.
-However, should a health care provider, health plan or other Covered Entity outside MIT seek your assistance in analyzing, assessing or otherwise reviewing PHI, please contact Judith Medeiros-Adams by emailing email@example.com or by calling 617-253-6787.
+However, should a health care provider, health plan or other Covered Entity outside MIT seek your assistance in analyzing, assessing or otherwise reviewing PHI, please contact the COUHES office at COUHES@mit.edu or call 617-253-6787

 The research subject must sign a valid authorization for the use or disclosure of the subject’s PHI by or to an entity that is a “Covered Entity” under HIPAA.